espressif/arduino-esp32/docs/source/troubleshooting.rst

 SPIFFS mount failed
 -------------------
-When you come across and error like this:
+When you come across an error like this:

 .. code-block:: shell